StacyCash/blog-posts/azure/2022/swa-custom-deploy/post.md

 So what does this do?

-1. It's triggered when a push occurs on the branch triggering the workflow
+* It's triggered when a push occurs on the branch triggering the workflow
-2. It checks out the repository
+* It checks out the repository
-3. It uses the `Azure/static-web-apps-deploy@v1` action to do the following
+* It uses the `Azure/static-web-apps-deploy@v1` action to do the following
-  a.
-Build the app, using the code in the `app_location` directory
+  * Build the app, using the code in the `app_location` directory
-  b.
-Builds the Azure Function app, using the code in the `api_location` directory
+  * Builds the Azure Function app, using the code in the `api_location` directory
-  c.
-Deploys the app to the Azure Static Web App
+  * Deploys the app to the Azure Static Web App

 How it does this, we don't know or care - it just happens.
 And 99.9% of the time it works and we never have to think about it.

 However, if you want to do something more advanced, you can do it.
 We can tell the Action not to do some of these things.
 In order to do that we need to look at some options that don't exist out of the box.

-## Customising the Action
+## Customizing the Action

 Let's customize that action to only upload the application to the SWA.